Department & RD Job Info

 A combination of departmental needs and the RD interests are taken into consideration.

-The on-call structure rotates amongst full-time RD staff, and the Graduate Residence Directors.
-RDs serve on-call during the week, as well as the weekend, with duty running either from Friday at 5:00 pm to Sunday at 5:00 pm (weekend duty), or Sunday at 5:00 pm to Friday at 5:00 pm (weekday duty).
-On average, each RD serves on weekday duty 3-4 times a semester, and on weekend duty 3-4 times a semester.
-On-call response is for all of campus with coverage for the entire year; therefore, there is always an RD on call for breaks, including holidays and other times when classes are not in session.
+The on-call structure rotates amongst full-time RD staff and Assistant Directors.
+Residence Life On-call staff serve in the duty rotation during week and weekend shifts, with duty running either from Friday at 5:00 pm to Sunday at 5:00 pm (weekend duty), or Sunday at 5:00 pm to Friday at 5:00 pm (weekday duty).
+On average, each RLOC serves on both weekday and weekend duty 1-2 times a semester.
+On-call response is for all of campus and occurs over the entire year; therefore, there is always an RLOC on call for breaks, including holidays and other times when classes are not in session.

 We welcome candidates regardless of faith and spiritual identities.
 Furthermore, no statement of faith is required nor are students and staff required to attend mass or engage in other Catholic practices.